LetterC67/onichan-frontend/README.md

 - notification system
 - support for reporting inapproriate posts / admins can remove them

-currently, the frontend is optimized for pc only.
+currently, this frontend supports both pc and mobile, but more optimized for pc.

 ## installation